luizantoniona/eeg-epileptic-seizure-detection/README.md

 ## Models and Training

 ### Data Domains
-The data will be processed and inserted into the models in two different domains:
+The data will be processed and inserted into the models in three different domains:
 - Using temporal data for training.
 - Utilizing frequency (Power Spectral Density [PSD]) for training.
 - Using time-frequency (Spectogram) for training.